freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/interfaces-and-connections.md

 Also the consumer shall keep `ready` asserted after a cycle where `read` was high and `valid` was low.
 Note that the *irrevocable* constraint *is only a convention* and cannot be enforced by the interface.
+This convention is *not* enforced by the Chisel compiler.